lindelius/php-jwt/README.md

 ## Installation

-If you're using Composer, you may install this library by running the following command from your project's root folder:
+If you are using Composer, you may install the latest version of this library by running the following command from your project's root folder:

 ```
-composer require "lindelius/php-jwt=^0.9"
+composer require lindelius/php-jwt
 ```

 You may also manually download the library by navigating to the "Releases" page and then expanding the "Assets" section of the latest release.